-- A total of 43 patients have been evacuated from Liberia with diagnosis of Malaria: - o The 2 patients at Landstuhl are still in the ICU, but are improving. - o 41 patients are at NNMC in Bethesda.
+- A total of 43 patients have been evacuated from Liberia with diagnosis of Malaria: o The 2 patients at Landstuhl are still in the ICU, but are improving. - 41 patients are at NNMC in Bethesda.
 2 of these remain in the ICU on a ventilator.
 14 have been discharged from the inpatient ward to the Medical Holding unit.
 Though a few are seriously ill, most are showing progress with treatment. - 18 have had the diagnosis confirmed by lab tests and the remainder are strongly suspected based on their symptoms.
-Most other severe illnesses have been ruled out by lab tests. - Additionally, three marines with a diagnosis of Malaria are being treated on the lwo Jima. - EUCOM and the Navy are investigating as follows: - o A Navy epidemiologist is in theater investigating the situation on the ships and at the Roberts International Airport where the marines were ashore. - o Blood samples from both sick and symptom-free marines from this task force have been sent to the CDC to determine if the blood levels of the preventive drug Mefloquine were adequate.
+Most other severe illnesses have been ruled out by lab tests. - Additionally, three marines with a diagnosis of Malaria are being treated on the Iwo Jima. - · EUCOM and the Navy are investigating as follows: - A Navy epidemiologist is in theater investigating the situation on the ships and at the Roberts International Airport where the marines were ashore. - Blood samples from both sick and symptom-free marines from this task force have been sent to the CDC to determine if the hlood levels of the preventive drug Mefloquine were adequate.
 These test results should be available late next week. - Samples from sick marines have been cultured to determine if the malarial organism (P. falciparum) is resistant to Mefloquine.
-This process could take several weeks. - o Samples of the Mcfloquine used are being analyzed for potency. - o While preliminary reports indicate personal protective measures (use of insecticide treated uniforms and insect repellant, proper taking of the medication) were done, the team forward is investigating to determine if the measures taken were adequate. - Our office is getting daily updates from the Joint staff and the Navy and will continue to monitor the situation
+This process could take several weeks. - o Samples of the Mcfloquine used are being analyzed for potency. - While preliminary reports indicate personal protective measures (use of insecticide treated uniforms and insect repellant, proper taking of the medication) were done, the team forward is investigating to determine if the measures taken were adequate. - Our office is getting daily updates from the Joint staff and the Navy and will continue to monitor the situation

-COORDINATION: TAB A I am following This situation Attachments: NONE Jan following This situation Very closely, and should have a more definitive report on what happened and whis, in a few days DO, MPH, FHP&R ((b)(6) PCDOQ\$#54767 Prepared by: LTC Steve Phillips DO, MPH, FHP&R (b)(6) PCDOQ\$#54767 B:00
+I an following this situation very closely, and should have a more definitive report on what happened, and why, in a few dams 1PH, FHP&R ((b)(6) PCDO(05#54767 COORDINATION: TAB A Attachments: NONE Prepared by: LTC Steve Phillips DO, MPH, FHP&R (b)(6)

 TO: Bill Winkenwerder

-FROM: Donald Rumsfeld D
+FROM: Donald Rumsfeld D.

 SUBJECT: Malaria

-in and find out why so many folks got malaria.
-Were proper aken?
+Please check in and find out why so many folks got malaria.
+Were proper precautions taken?
 Are there drugs to prevent malaria?

-DHR:db 091003-1

-Please respo and by
+Please respond by ,